OrangeFox86/DreamcastControllerUsbPico/README.md

 ### Sampling the End Sequence

 Whenever **A** is designated as the clock, the input PIO state machine will detect when **B** toggles HIGH then LOW while **A** remains HIGH.
 It is assumed that this is the beginning of the end sequence.
 The state machine will then block on an IRQ so that the application can handle the received data.

+## Interfacing with the PIO State Machines

+The [MapleBus class](src/hal/MapleBus/MapleBus.hpp) operates as the interface between the microcontroller's code and the PIO state machines.
+When the write method is called, data is loaded into the Direct Memory Access (DMA) channel designated for use with the maple_out state machine in the MapleBus instance.
+The DMA will automatically load data onto the TX FIFO of the output PIO state machine so it won't stall waiting for more data.

+The first 32-bit word loaded onto the output DMA is how many transmission bits will follow.
+In order for the state machine to process things properly, `(x - 8) % 32 == 0 && x >= 40` must be true where x is that first 32-bit word i.e. every word is 32 bits long and at least frame and CRC is in the packet.
+The rest of the data loaded is the entirety of a single packet.

-The associated [MapleBus object](src/hal/MapleBus/MapleBus.hpp) must then stop the input state machine and process the results.
+A blocking IRQ is triggered once the maple_out state machine completes the transfer.
+This then allows MapleBus to stop the maple_out state machine and start the maple_in state machine.

+A Direct Memory Access (DMA) channel is setup to automatically pop items off of the RX FIFO of the maple_in state machine so that the maple_in state machine doesn't stall while reading.
+Once the IRQ is triggered by the maple_in state machine, MapleBus stops the state machine and reads from data in the DMA.

 # Maple Bus Packet